 If you are moving into a newly built neighborhood or one where construction is ongoing, the neighborhood’s developer will determine whether you pay HOA fees or not.
 Oftentimes the developer will help to create the HOA to get it started.
 Once a certain number of homes are sold, they will give their governing power to the new homeowners.
 The creation of the HOA governing documents will be overseen by homeowner association lawyers.
 These lawyers, or Florida HOA attorneys, will make sure the rules and regulations are reasonable and are in congruence with the local, state, and federal laws.

 For those moving into a newly constructed neighborhood, you have a unique opportunity.
 You can help shape your community plan.
 Without there being any governing documents prior to you moving into your neighborhood, you can help shape them, as well as come up with the rules and regulations of the HOA.
-You can also help shape the community’s general plan through voicing your opinion on housing style, colors, design, public buildings and environmental elements such as a nature preserve.
+You can also help shape the community’s general plan by voicing your opinion on housing style, colors, design, public buildings, and environmental elements such as a nature preserve.
 This also extends to recreation areas such as playgrounds, tennis courts, basketball courts, etc. This is a very unique privilege that most people don’t get because most people move into already established neighborhoods with already established HOAs.

 How Do I start an HOA in an Already Established Neighborhood?

-Starting an HOA can take a lot of time, and may take some money.
+Starting an HOA can take a lot of time and may take some money.
 In order to start a governing body for your neighborhood, you should first think of why you want to establish an HOA.
 Some questions you should ask are: what sort of things will those elected to serve on the HOA board regulate, and what will the HOA dues cover?
 Once these questions are answered, and the majority of the neighbors are in favor of starting an HOA, you should contact a homeowners association attorney who will be able to assist you with writing the governing documents.
 In Florida, there are plenty of neighborhoods with HOAs, so Florida HOA attorneys are very familiar with what regulations are reasonable and which are not.

 Unlike the HOAs of new construction neighborhoods, new HOAs of established neighborhoods don’t have to power to change the neighborhood’s design because everything is already constructed.
 Although this advantage is not available to those of established neighborhoods, there is still an advantage in being one of those that help to start an HOA.
 By being one of the neighbors that starts the HOA, you can ensure that the governing documents are written in a way that best suits your wants and needs.
 Plus, you will have a say in which Florida HOA attorneys to consider hiring.